 Estrogen dominance will definitely interrupt weight loss but so will the imbalance of cortisol, leptin, and insulin.
 We have a great article that covers, in great detail, how these hormones affect your body.

 Remember how we said that the more muscle you have on your body, the better your metabolism works?
 Having more muscle increases your resting metabolic rate (RMR).
-This helps you burn more calories at rest—which is what you want if you’re aiming for weight loss after 40 (or over 50 and beyond).
+This helps you burn more calories at rest—which is what you want if you’re losing weight after 40 (or over 50 and beyond).

 So if you’ve been avoiding those weight machines or dumbbells, now’s the time to dedicate yourself to strength training.
 It is never too late to start strength training!
 If it is new to you, take advantage of any free personal training sessions that might be offered when you join a local gym or health club.